Virginia Child Sexual Abuse Lawyer

 The specific charge in a sex abuse of a child case depends on the age of the alleged victim and the nature of the alleged touching.
 The following Virginia offenses involve conduct with a child under the age of 13 years old:

 The penalties for the first three offenses (Rape, Sodomy, and Object Penetration) require a mandatory minimum of life imprisonment.
 Aggravated Sexual Battery carries a maximum penalty of 20 years but has no minimum sentence.
 It should be noted that in cases where the defendant is over 18 and the minor is under 13, consent is irrelevant and not a defense.
+If you are facing charges or penalties related to sexual offenses, consulting with a Sex Offender Registry Removal Lawyer can help you understand your rights and explore potential legal avenues for challenging or seeking removal from the registry, depending on your circumstances.

 For alleged victims at least 13 years old but less than 15 years old, the following offenses may apply: